brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 2/Ephesians 2 5 bht.md

 1. "For when we were yet without strength, in due time Christ died, for the ungodly. — But God commendeth his love toward us, in that, while we were yet sinners, Christ died for us." - Romans 5:6
 2. "Whether the words, by grace ye are saved, have been inserted by another hand, I know not; but, as they are perfectly agreeable to the context, I am quite willing to receive them as written by Paul."
 3. "They show us that he always feels as if he had not sufficiently proclaimed the riches of Divine grace, and accordingly expresses, by a variety of terms, the same truth, that everything connected with our salvation ought to be ascribed to God as its author."

+### Philip Schaff:
+1. "Even when we were dead by (or, 'on account of') our trespasses."
+2. "Quickened us together with Christ."
+3. "By grace ye are, or, 'have been,' saved."

 ### Archibald T. Robertson:
 1. "Repeats the beginning of verse Ephesians 2:1, but he changes υμας (you Gentiles) to ημας (us Jews)."